 Visits by royalty were tightly managed by officials of the royal household and by the New Zealand government, which paid for royal tours, including travel, accommodation and living costs.

 Royal visitors shook thousands of hands.
-During a 1920 tour, Edward, Prince of Wales, shook more than 3,000 hands at a single civic reception in Auckland.
+During his 1920 tour, Edward, Prince of Wales, shook more than 3,000 hands at a single civic reception in Auckland.
 By the time he left New Zealand, the prince was estimated to have shaken over 20,000 hands.
 Sixty-three years later, Diana, Princess of Wales, had a similar experience.
-At the end of the day, her hands were left red and sore after many enthusiastic greetings during walkabouts.
+At the end of the day, her hands were red and sore after many enthusiastic greetings during walkabouts.

-When Edward, Prince of Wales (later Edward VIII), toured the colonies in 1920, both Britain and New Zealand were interested in what was called a ‘carefully arranged propaganda exercise’.1 George V, Edward’s father, sought to maintain and increase support for the empire after the First World War.
+When Edward, Prince of Wales (later Edward VIII), toured the dominions in 1920, both Britain and New Zealand were interested in what was called a ‘carefully arranged propaganda exercise’.1 George V, Edward’s father, sought to maintain and increase support for the empire after the First World War.
 New Zealand Prime Minister William Massey saw the prince’s visit as an opportunity to boost his own Reform Party, arranging an itinerary that included 50 towns between Auckland and Invercargill.

 The prince attracted very large crowds.
-On arrival in Wellington, the press of people was so solid that his car was slowed to a walking pace.
+On arrival in Wellington, the press of people was so solid that his car was slowed to walking pace.
 By the end of his tour, the prince was exhausted and disgruntled; after the tour (which included Australia) he suffered a minor nervous breakdown.